micheal-adetunji/alx-low_level_programming/0x00-hello_world/README.md

-This directory is created for 0x00-hello_world tasks
+This directory is created for 0x00-hello_world task